 The development of SMSC is an inherent part of the way we work.
 It is embedded in the culture of the school, modelled by staff and pupils throughout the day, taught overtly in Personal Social Development (PSD) and Religious Education (RE) lessons and is recognised and celebrated alongside academic achievement.

 All National Curriculum subjects provide opportunities to promote pupils’ spiritual, moral, social and cultural development.
 A significant contribution is also made by school ethos, effective relationships throughout the school, collective worship, and other curriculum activities.

 The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
 The government set out its definition of British values in the 2011 Prevent Strategy and these values have been reiterated by the Prime Minister this year.
-At Ravensfield Primary School these values are reinforced regularly and in the following ways:

 The whole of key stage 2 walked to St Mark's church to take part in a Christingle service.
 The school were welcomed by Revered Alison Cox.

 The school sang carols and listened to varies year groups taking part in readings linked to Christingle and the Children's Society.
 Near the end all the Christingles were lit and the church lights were turned low.
 It was very moving while everyone continued singing carols.

 We have been lucky enough to be one of over 200 schools that have taken part in this Red Cross project involving the children learning about how weather can effect peoples life's all over the world and how you can help yourself and others in an emergency.
 The children really enjoyed decorating their own pillow cases with what they would take with them in an emergency, when you have very little time to leave your home.